 Beauty webinars, for example, are booming.
 Known as “Beauty Vloggers,” these influencers offer webinar tutorials demonstrating how to properly apply cosmetics, create different hairstyles, and how to dress in style.
 With more than 11 million subscribers, Zoella is a popular beauty vlogger.
 In this webinar, she discusses a variety of makeup brands, and then posts her affiliate links in the video description.

-Affiliate Marketing with The Fulfillment Lab
+Affiliate Marketing for Beginners with The Fulfillment Lab

 There’s a good chance your company ships products to customers.
 If so, why not join The Fulfillment Lab’s affiliate program?
 All you have to do is promote shipping fulfillment through our company on your website!
 Simply sign up online to receive a unique code that can be easily shared with your contacts.
 Then, once one of them creates an account using your affiliate code and begins shipping with us, you’ll get credit and start earning commissions.
 Plus, you’ll continue to earn commission every time they ship through us.